-This course is designed to meet the interests and needs of individual students who are at an advanced level in one of the art disciplines.
-Prerequisite: recommendation of an advisor.
+This course is designed to meet the interests and needs of individual students at an advanced level in one of the art disciplines.
 (Humanities Credit)

 ART-27533 Directed Study-Watercolors II (V)

 An advanced course in the basic painting sequence, Watercolors II will continue to stress the process of painting as an imitation of nature through eye-hand coordination.
 Students embark on a wider exploration of techniques with a concern for accurate proportions, simple positive-negative/figure-ground relationships, and color dynamics.
 Technical realism is one approach to create with a continuing understanding of color theory, composition, and spatial relationships.
 Emphasis is on the student's personal development and refinement of personal expression.
 Media is limited to full-spectral watercolor materials.
 Prerequisite: ART-11000 (Humanities Credit)